C. Cannarile, R. Putignano, L. De Carlo

 Today, also by virtue of the partnership between TIM and Pedius (an accelerated start-up within the TIM WCAP programme and which TIM currently has a share in), every deaf colleague has the Pedius app that allows you to:

 - Make and receive phone calls with and from any colleague and external user, using text-to-speech technology and vice versa;

 - Access an online Italian Sign Language interpreting service, both for one-to-one business meetings and for participation in training activities, videoconferences, staff meetings and online events.

+Communicating effectively is essential, but it is not enough to have the appropriate hardware or software: the really enabling factor is a shared culture, bringing the different approaches and skills to all employees.
 This was the real challenge, which we took up with dissemination, internal communication and co-planning initiatives in recent years: hearing and deaf people have been working together to find solutions aimed at including employees with different abilities.
 This path culminated with a training session, open on the TIM Academy to the entire company; 4 brief videos featuring, among others, TIM employees, which show the daily difficulties that deaf colleagues face with regard to communication and work, and how some tools and services enable them to be better integrated into work activities.